Mojo bag: Central African influence

 The Bakongo people of the Congo River region created medicine bags using leather or cloth and placed feathers, animal parts, roots, herbs and other ingredients for protection.
 When Bakongo people were enslaved in the United States, the practice transitioned continued in African American communities and became an essential custom in Hoodoo tradition.
 Mojo items were hung from trees, tied to a string, worn underneath the clothes in hopes of achieving the desired outcome for the user.

 The nkisi is one example of a mojo container made by hand from a root doctor.
 Spirits are contained in a bag, gourd, shells and other containers.
 Nkisi bags, which looked similar to mojo bags, are believed to be an ancestor of the mojo bags in American Hoodoo.
 The spiritual philosophy of the mojo bag also has Bakongo influence.
 In traditional Bakongo religion, simbi spirits can inhabit an nkisi bag for healing or protecting an individual or a community.
 The Nganga creates the bag for an individual using ingredients specific to a certain simbi to invoke it into the bag.

-In these U.S., these Nganga conjurers were easily identified by the way they dressed, their demeanor, and charms, by the mojo bags worn by the individual.
+In the U.S., these Nganga conjurers were easily identified by the way they dressed, their demeanor, and charms, by the mojo bags worn by the individual.
 Some practitioners concealed their charms while others, who were in the business of conjure, sometimes wore their charms and mojo bags on the outside of their clothes.